A woman claims her unfortunate initials mean her company's HR won't use her name in emails.

 A woman named Samantha has gone viral on TikTok after sharing the story of her unfortunate name.

-But it’s when her initials come into play that things start looking pretty dodgy.
+You may be thinking that Samantha doesn’t sound so bad – but it’s when her initials come into play that things start looking pretty dodgy.

 When she was assigned her first workplace email, she discovered that her name was actually rather rude.